cafink/slack-toggl/README.md

 ## How to install

 1. Clone into `hammock/plugins/toggl`.
+2. Replace `{api_token}` with your Toggl API token.
-2. "Add New Integration" in Hammock.
+3. "Add New Integration" in Hammock.
-3. Add Outgoing WebHook integration in Slack.
+4. Add Outgoing WebHook integration in Slack.
 The `view.php` page specifies the URL to use.

 ## How to use